daggintosh/LabRat/README.md

 4. vr-rr uses the bare minimum set of environment variables and a command to launch the real Robot Repair in VR.

 # Prerequisites
-Rust, mingw-w64-gcc, and a system installation of Wine
+Rust, mingw-w64-gcc, a system installation of Wine, and Docker (for Proton)

 # Instructions
 1. Build and install Proton from https://github.com/daggintosh/Proton